Health professional: Workforce shortages

 Many jurisdictions report shortfalls in the number of trained health human resources to meet population health needs and/or service delivery targets, especially in medically underserved areas.
 For example, in the United States, the 2010 federal budget invested $330 million to increase the number of physicians, physician assistants, nurse practitioners, nurses, and dentists practicing in areas of the country experiencing shortages of trained health professionals.
 The Budget expands loan repayment programs for physicians, nurses, and dentists who agree to practice in medically underserved areas.
 This funding will enhance the capacity of nursing schools to increase the number of nurses.
 It will also allow states to increase access to oral health care through dental workforce development grants.
 The Budget's new resources will sustain the expansion of the health care workforce funded in the Recovery Act.
 There were 15.7 million health care professionals in the US as of 2011.

 In Canada, the 2011 federal budget announced a Canada Student Loan forgiveness program to encourage and support new family physicians, physician assistants, nurse practitioners and nurses to practice in underserved rural or remote communities of the country, including communities that provide health services to First Nations and Inuit populations.

 In Uganda, the Ministry of Health reports that as many as 50% of staffing positions for health workers in rural and underserved areas remain vacant.
 As of early 2011, the Ministry was conducting research and costing analyses to determine the most appropriate attraction and retention packages for medical officers, nursing officers, pharmacists, and laboratory technicians in the country's rural areas.

 At the international level, the World Health Organization estimates a shortage of almost 4.3 million doctors, midwives, nurses, and support workers worldwide to meet target coverage levels of essential primary health care interventions.
 The shortage is reported most severe in 57 of the poorest countries, especially in sub-Saharan Africa.

 Nurses are the most common type of medical field worker to face shortages around the world.
 There are numerous reasons that the nursing shortage occurs globally.
 Some include: inadequate pay, a large percentage of working nurses are over the age of 45 and are nearing retirement age, burnout, and lack of recognition.

 Incentive programs have been put in place to aid in the deficit of pharmacists and pharmacy students.
 The reason for the shortage of pharmacy students is unknown but one can infer that it is due to the level of difficulty in the program.

 Results of nursing staff shortages can cause unsafe staffing levels that lead to poor patient care.
-Five or more incidents that occur per day in a hospital setting as a result of nurses who do not receive adequate rest or meal breaks is a common issue.
+Five or more incidents that occur per day in a hospital setting as a result of nurses who do not receive adequate rest or meal breaks are a common issue.